Service-Oriented-Memory-Architecure/SOMA-demo/SOMA-examples/README.md

 ## Environment Setup

-Clone this repository into the intel-fpga-bbb/samples directory.
+Copy this directory (SOMA-examples) into the intel-fpga-bbb/samples directory.

 **Be sure to EDIT and source init.sh!**